vidardb/pgrocks-fdw/README.md

 [![Build Status](https://travis-ci.com/vidardb/pgrocks-fdw.svg?branch=master)](https://travis-ci.com/github/vidardb/pgrocks-fdw)

 This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for [RocksDB](https://rocksdb.org/).
 This repo has been listed in PostgreSQL [wiki](https://wiki.postgresql.org/wiki/Foreign_data_wrappers).
+We are also building an extension to supercharge PostgreSQL analytics.
+It's not product ready yet, but if you are interested, please contact us at info@vidardb.com to gain access.

 RocksDB is a high performance key-value store based on a log-structured merge-tree (LSM tree).
 RocksDB can efficiently use many CPU cores and fast storage.
 This is the first foreign data wrapper that connects a LSM-tree-based storage engine to PostgreSQL.
 Because RocksDB is an embeddable key-value store, you do not need to run another server to use this extension.